 For more information on back pain with sex check out this previous blog post.

 Ongoing hip issues such as hip impingement can put a damper on your sex life.
-Sex can require a lot of interesting positions and hip motions, which are not always ergonomic and can add to hip pain, instability, and injury.
+Getting more creative with sex can lead to a lot of interesting positions and hip motions which are not always ergonomic and can add to hip pain, instability, and/or injury.

 You will need to master a “hip hinge” movement rather than a thrusting motion.